List of Miraculous: Tales of Ladybug & Cat Noir characters: Lila Rossi

 To this end, having secretly deduced Hawk Moth's identity, Lila eventually partners with Gabriel to keep tabs on Adrien as a means to akumatize those she manipulates, and later joins forces with Chloé as well, until she abandoned and betrayed her.
 She became a scanned model alongside Adrien to create the virtual assistants in his Alliance Rings.
 But when Gabriel terminates their agreement by replacing her with Kagami, Lila decides to acquire blackmail on Gabriel in retaliation before falling back to another school under the alias "Cerise Bianca" after being exposed as a fraud in Collège Françoise Dupont as she reunites with some old classmates there.

-After Gabriel's demise, she seizes the Butterfly Miraculous.
-She akumatizes herself into the time-traveling Timestalker and the ghost-themed Spectral Looter to learn Ladybug's identity and steal all the Miraculous.
-She then makes a wish that would have reconfigured the universe in ways that had never happened before and also would have destroyed the timeline.
-However, her efforts were thwarted by Chronobug and Bunnyx who prevented her from discovering the former's identity.
+After Gabriel's death, she seizes the Butterfly Miraculous.
+She akumatizes herself into the time-traveling Timestalker and the ghost-themed Spectral Looter to learn Ladybug's identity and steal the Miraculouses from her.
+She then makes a wish that would have reconfigured the universe in ways that had never happened before and destroyed the timeline.
+Her efforts are thwarted by Chronobug and Bunnyx, who prevent her from discovering the former's identity.

-Lila then uses the Butterfly Miraculous to become "Chrysalis" to akumatize people while not revealing her supervillain name or gender to them.
-She would later side with Tomoe Tsurugi.
+Cerise decides to play the long game to uncover Ladybug's identity, using the Butterfly Miraculous to become "Chrysalis", akumatizing people to serve as distractions while concealing her name and identity with an androgynous mental image.
+Cerise also allies with Tomoe Tsurugi, her mother.

+By the end of Season 6, Cerise was able to shapeshift in other people to hide herself, as in "Secret Protocol", she attempted to try and uncover Marinette being Ladybug by disguising as Wang Cheng while also akumatizing herself into "Kung Food".
+Her method to unlock this power is currently unknown.